 Recently we recommended one business owner to consider adding Trustpilot – a popular review platform, to his website.
 The owner didn’t believe in the effectiveness of reviews and he was pleasantly surprised when some of his previous customers left positive reviews about a product.
 A tick later and he let us know that his conversion rate has grown.
 The only change on his website?
 Adding Trustpilot reviews.

-A discussion about the advantages and disadvantages of e-commerce for a business would be incomplete without mentioning marketplaces.
+A discussion about the benefits of e-commerce to business would be incomplete without mentioning marketplaces.
 Currently, marketplaces are considered to be an extremely popular business model, and the thought of building a marketplace occupies the minds of many business owners, both beginners and seasoned ones.
 It’s no wonder since marketplaces are beneficial for all the parties engaged.

 Currently, most marketplaces are built upon the eBay operating model, i.e. various merchants sell their products via a single platform that charges a commission fee for every purchase.
 We urge you to use the same model for your marketplace since it has proved its sustainability and reliability.